Parents tell us...

 Adolescent social-emotional and mental health

-Being a teen can be stressful, and sometimes they do not want to talk about it with us.
+Being a teen can be stressful, and sometimes they do not want to talk about it.
 Here are some resources for helping your teen become a mentally healthy adult.

 Learning and education

-This is a time of growing independence and change in the academics as well as health care.
-We have some resources and tips on how to make your child's transition from high school to advanced education, training, or work life easier.
+Before high school comes to an end, find resources and tips on how to make your child's transition from high school to college, training, or work easier.

 This is a long-term process, it doesn't happen overnight.
-Here are checklists and resources to help build your child's independence in health care and other areas of life.
+Find tools and resources to help build your child's independence in health care and other areas of life.

 Service and emotional support animals